 VoIP phone systems are far cheaper to run than legacy PBX systems.
 In fact, factoring in the purchase of new VoIP phones, even small businesses with 30 employees or less will still save up to $1200/month by switching to VoIP service.

-Overview of the Best VoIP Phones
+Best VoIP Phones on the Market

 |VoIP Phone||Price||Display||Line Keys||Standout Feature|